-Methods, Practical Quantitation Limits, Quality Assurance
+Analytical Methods, Practical Quantitation Limits, and Quality Assurance Unit

 Biological and chemical analyses conducted by the Microbiology and Inorganic Chemistry Branch follow EPA-approved analytical methods.
 The sources of these methods include the USEPA, Standard Methods, and ASTM.